If I Had to Hire a Birth Injury Firm, Here’s What I’d Look For

 Birth injury and cerebral palsy clients come to us in various ways.
 Many are referrals from other attorneys, who know we are experts in the area, professional in our dealings, and have a track record of obtaining substantial settlements and verdicts.
 Others come to us directly after hearing or reading about our successes.
 Still others – and these are the ones that distress me – come to us after their first law firm sat on the case, sometimes for years, before dropping it as unwinnable or with no explanation.

-We get these cases frequently.
+As qualified Boston personal injury attorneys, we get these cases frequently.
 We also win them frequently.

 This leads me to offer step-by-step advice on how to choose a law firm if you suspect your child was injured by medical negligence.